ianl-terawe/academy/hpc/throughput/prelims.md

 - A cloud-based batch infrastructure is ideal for executing HPC applications that seek to maximize **throughput**
 - GROMACS serves as an illustrative application for throughput-based HPC that allows a parameter space to be explored
 - Existing throughput-based HPC workloads can be easily transitioned for use in the cloud
-- How the demands of productions workloads can be addressed in practice
+- The demands of productions workloads can be addressed in practice

 ### Skills

 Upon completion of this module, the student will be able to:

-- Appreciate how complex scientific applciations like GROMACS are built, tested, tuned, and used via benchamrks of actual systems
+- Appreciate how complex scientific applciations like GROMACS are built, tested, tuned, and used via benchmarks of actual systems
 - Make use of Azure Batch as the means for executing throughput-focused HPC workloads

 ### Experience